swastikthiramdas/PlanetApp/README.md

 # PlanetApp
-Planet App with good ui
+Planet App with good UI Developed to learn the concept recyclerview